yyytir777/Mocka/README.md

 Jodag-core
 ===
 - **Jodag-core** helps you to automatically generate common data like name, email, etc
-- `GeneratFactory` Class manages instances of the `Generator` class, which is responsible for generating each type of data.
+- `GenerateFactory` Class manages instances of the `Generator` class, which is responsible for generating each type of data.
 - You can add custom registerable Generator, `RegistableGenerator` by injecting file paths containing your own datasets
 - Supports random selection, range-based values, and reusable generators.